 Fellowship is the highest honor that ASID bestows on its members.
-Elevation to fellowship not only recognizes the achievements of an individual designer but also elevates before the public and the profession a model interior designer who has made a significant contribution to the profession and to the Society.
+Elevation to fellowship not only recognizes the achievements of an individual designer, but also elevates the recipient before the public and the profession as a model interior designer who has made a significant contribution to the profession and to the Society.
 The deadline to submit for Fellowship is February 15, 2014.

 Fellowship may be granted to members who have shown distinction in fulfilling the criteria established by the ASID Council of Fellows.
 The criteria established by the Council of Fellows and the means of fulfillment through notable and outstanding achievements are detailed below.
-Read the criteria carefully when considering a prospective nominee's qualifications for fellowship.
+(Please read the criteria carefully when considering a prospective nominee's qualifications for fellowship.)

 Promote the excellence and advancement of interior design.
-Fellowship in this category may be granted to interior designers who have produced distinguished work and noteworthy design in such areas as, but not limited to, historic preservation, environmental design, lighting design, product design, adaptive reuse, etc. This may be accomplished through individual or company effort.
-Works submitted may be for any client, of any size and scope, and reflecting any type of interior design service.
+Fellowship in this category may be granted to interior designers who have produced distinguished work and noteworthy design in such areas as, but not limited to, historic preservation, environmental design, lighting design, product design, adaptive reuse, etc. Such distinction may be accomplished through individual or group effort, and works submitted may be for any client, of any size and scope, and reflecting any type of interior design service.

 Enhance the profession of interior design by advancing the education, training and/or practice of interior design.
 Fellowship in this category may be granted to interior designers who have made notable contributions through their work in the practice of interior design, education or literature.
 Practice of interior design includes firm management, administration, market expansion, project management and facilities management.
 Work in education may be teaching, research, administration or writing, and should have lasting impact, be widely recognized and provide inspiration to others in this professional field.

 Provide leadership to the interior design industry and the profession of interior design.
 Fellowship in this category may be granted to interior designers who have actively, efficiently and cooperatively led the Society, or a related professional organization, over a sustained period of time and have gained widespread recognition for the results of their work.
-Examples of leadership areas include serving as an officer in a chapter or at the Society level, advancing legislation efforts, and holding leadership positions at NCIDQ, Council for Interior Design Accreditation or similar organizations.
+Examples of leadership areas include serving as an officer in a chapter or at the Society level, advancing legislation efforts, and holding leadership positions at NCIDQ, Council for Interior Design Accreditation and similar organizations.

 - Preserve the health, safety and welfare of the public.
-Fellowship in this category may be granted to interior designers through the promotion of legislative efforts that recognize the effect of interior designers on the health, safety and welfare of the public.
+Fellowship in this category may be granted to interior designers through the promotion of legislative efforts that recognize the effects of interior design on the health, safety and welfare of the public.

 The nominee must have completed 10 continuous years of professional ASID membership prior to nomination.
-If uncertainties exist about the period of membership, please contact the ASID Chapter Services Department at (202) 546-3480 or firstname.lastname@example.org to verify the nominee's eligibility before preparing the binder.
+If uncertainties exist about the period of membership, please contact the ASID Chapter Services Department at 202-546-3480 or firstname.lastname@example.org to verify the nominee's eligibility before preparing the nomination binder.

-Achievements should include those that are national in scope and have made substantial and positive contributions to the Society and the profession of interior design.
-The council may also recognize a nominee's local achievements where it feels that he or she has contributed significantly to the advancement of the profession as a whole by virtue of his or her impact.
+Achievements should include those that are national in scope and have made substantial and positive contributions to the Society and to the profession of interior design.
+The council also may recognize a nominee's local achievements when it believes that he or she has contributed significantly to the advancement of the profession as a whole by virtue of his or her impact.

 The fellowship nomination may be made in one of two ways:

-By chapter (Nomination form must bear the signature of the president or president elect of the chapter.)
+- By chapter (Nomination form must bear the signature of the chapter president or president-elect.)